7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-Scale-And-Availability-Sets.md

 - Fault Domains -  is a group of nodes that represent a physical unit of failure

 A **Scaling Policy** determines what VM is removed to decrease the capacity of the Scale Set either:
-- Default - Delete VM with highest instance ID balanced across AZs and Fault Domains
+- Default - Delete VM with highest instance ID balanced across Availability Zones  and Fault Domains
-- Newest VM - Delete the newest created VM, balanced across AZs
+- Newest VM - Delete the newest created VM, balanced across Availability Zones
-- Oldest VM - Delete oldest VM balanced across AZs
+- Oldest VM - Delete oldest VM balanced across Availability Zones

 **Update Policy** determine VM instances are brought up-to-date with the latest scale set model
 - Automatic: Increasing with start upgrading immediately in random order